 LifeNet is staffed by a paid Executive Director and supported by dedicated trained and caring volunteers.
 LifeNet is affiliated with the national Care Net organization to collaborate in securing access to high-quality products, materials and resources to serve pregnant women and their families in a Christ-centered environment.

 Self-Administered Pregnancy Tests

 One of the most important services LifeNet offers is assistance to a client in assessing whether she is pregnant.
 Since LifeNet is not a licensed medical clinic; staff will guide the client through the process of self-administering the pregnancy test.
-While the client's assigned Advocate is not a licensed medical professional and cannot diagnose pregnancy, LifeNet will provide a free pregnancy test to the client and the Advocate will instruct the client on how to perform the test and read the results.
+While the client's assigned coach advocate is not a licensed medical professional and cannot diagnose pregnancy, LifeNet will provide a free pregnancy test to the client and the coach advocate will instruct the client on how to perform the test and read the results.

-If the client is pregnant she is given a small layette, which contains several newborn baby items and some information pamphlets.
-Then the Advocate will begin a discussion with the client about her options.
+If the client is pregnant she is given a small layette, which contains several newborn baby items and helpful informational pamphlets.
+Then the coach advocate will begin a discussion with the client about her options.
 She will introduce her, and her partner if available, to the Learning for Life program, show them the Baby Boutique, discuss possible County and community services that may be available, and schedule a follow-up appointment.

 Learning for Life Program